 To do this, you need to understand how to do keyword research and properly optimize your blog posts for search engines.
 You want to appear in a Google search.
-This is a complex topic, but my friends over at SurferSEO have a great beginner’s guide to writing SEO-optimized content that can help you get started.
+This is a complex topic, but my friends at SurferSEO have a great beginner’s guide to writing SEO-optimized content to help you get started.

 See Related: Practical Tips for Working While Traveling

 8. Engage with Your Readers

 Are you active on a social media platform?
 Expand your social media coverage.
-Make sure to engage with your readers on the various social media platforms by commenting on their posts and responding to any messages or emails you receive.
+Make sure to engage with your readers on social media platforms by commenting on their posts and responding to any messages or emails you receive.

 The most successful blogs are interactive and provide a sense of community for their readers.
-Other bloggers just post some random pictures and a little bit of fluffy text with little effort and hope that it translates into a successful travel blog.
+Other bloggers post random pictures and a bit of fluffy text with little effort and hope that it translates into a successful travel blog.
 But you won’t do this.
-In order to blog properly, you need to engage with your readers.
+To blog correctly, you need to engage with your readers.
 Engage, engage, engage!

 9. Focus on Your Revenue Model

-There are a number of ways to make money from a successful blog or travel blogging, including affiliate links, sponsored posts, and advertising.
+There are several ways to make money from a successful blog or travel blogging, including affiliate links, sponsored posts, and advertising.
 You can also sell products or services related to travel, such as e-books, itineraries, and travel guides.

-A great way to start building a reader base right away is through a contributor platform such as Newsbreak where you can get paid to write articles for their platform as well as promote you own travel brand.
+A great way to start building a reader base right away is through a contributor platform such as Newsbreak, where you can get paid to write articles for their platform and promote your own travel brand.

 See Related: Best Travel Lightroom Presets

 Travel Blogging Essentials

-There are a number of tools and services that can help you start and grow your very own travel blog.
+Several tools and services can help you start and grow your travel blog.
 Here are some of the best ones:

 Bluehost is a web hosting service that offers a free domain name and cheap hosting plans.
-They’re one of the largest hosting companies in the world and their service is reliable.
-You can start a WordPress site with your own domain name in as little as 5 minutes with Bluehost.
+They’re one of the largest hosting companies in the world, and their service is reliable.
+With Bluehost, you can start a WordPress site with your domain name in as little as 5 minutes.